Suprxtim/argo/VERCEL_DEPLOYMENT.md

 ### vercel.json
 The `vercel.json` file in the frontend directory contains:
-- Build configuration for Create React App
+- Build configuration for Create React App using @vercel/static-build
 - Explicit build command configuration
 - Routing rules for client-side routing